-Some of the most common ways to treat kidney problems include medications that increase the production of urine generally monitoring the output of urine.
+Some of the most common ways to treat kidney problems include medications that increase the production of urine, and generally monitoring the output of urine.
 Fluid therapy is crucial in treating dogs with kidney failure in order to prevent dehydration caused by large amounts of water released from the body.

 Management of high blood pressure and abnormalities considering blood electrolytes are also utilized when necessary, as well as medications for gastrointestinal problems and especially vomiting.
-In some particularly dire instances, dialysis or even organ transplant might be the only solutions.
+In some particularly dire instances, dialysis or even an organ transplant might be the only solution.

 Restrict the phosphorus intake or keep it down by adding calcium and dark, leafy greens.
 Use probiotics to help the body get rid of toxic waste and increase the number of good bacteria in your dog’s intestines.